IWibawa/NutriPro/Project Plan.md

 9. Laugauge (English, Chinese, Japanese)
 10. Food Identification (classification/description)
 11. Food Numbering (indicating food groups and swquential numbering within)
-12.

 ### 1.2 Project Stakeholders

 In a nutrition database, stakeholders play crucial roles in ensuring the effective collection, management, and utilization of nutrition-related data.
 Here are some key stakeholders typically involved:

 Internal Stakeholder
-1. **Company Executives**:
+1. **Company Executives**: These include Chief Executive Officers, Chief Finacial Officers, Chief Cyber Security Officer
-2. **IT Team (Programmers)**:
+2. **IT Team**: Programmers, Software Developers, Cyber Security Specialist,
 3. **Marketing Team**:
-4. **Software Developers**:
+4. **Legal Team**:
-5.
+5. **Customer Service team**:

 External Stakeholders
-1. **Government Agencies**: These include health departments, agricultural ministries, and education departments that use the data for policy-making and program implementation.
-2. **Non-Governmental Organizations (NGOs)**: NGOs often contribute data, help in data collection, and use the database to plan and monitor their nutrition programs.
-3. **Healthcare Providers**: Hospitals, clinics, and community health workers provide essential data on nutritional status and outcomes.
-4. **Academic and Research Institutions**: These stakeholders analyze the data to conduct research and provide evidence-based recommendations.
-5. **International Organizations**: Entities like the World Health Organization (WHO) and the United Nations Children's Fund (UNICEF) use the data for global nutrition monitoring and support.
-6. **Private Sector**: Companies involved in food production and distribution may use the data to improve product offerings and ensure they meet nutritional standards.
-7. **Community Groups**: Local organizations and community leaders help in data collection and dissemination of information to the public.
-8. **Donors and Funding Agencies**: These stakeholders use the data to assess the impact of their investments and guide future funding decisions.
-9. **Customers/Cliental/User**: These stakeholders use the data to monitor and assess the impact for their future intake.
+1. **Customers/Cliental/User**: These stakeholders use the data to monitor and assess the impact for their food intake.
 Allow to moniotor their daily calorie count.
+2. **Government Agencies**: These include health departments, agricultural ministries, and education departments that use the data for policy-making and program implementation.
+3. **Non-Governmental Organizations (NGOs)**: NGOs often contribute data, help in data collection, and use the database to plan and monitor their nutrition programs.
+4. **Healthcare Providers**: Hospitals, clinics, and community health workers provide essential data on nutritional status and outcomes.
+5. **Academic and Research Institutions**: These stakeholders analyze the data to conduct research and provide evidence-based recommendations.
+6. **International Organizations**: Entities like the World Health Organization (WHO) and the United Nations Children's Fund (UNICEF) use the data for global nutrition monitoring and support.
+7. **Private Sector**: Companies involved in food production and distribution may use the data to improve product offerings and ensure they meet nutritional standards.
+8. **Community Groups**: Local organizations and community leaders help in data collection and dissemination of information to the public.
+9. **Donors and Funding Agencies**: These stakeholders use the data to assess the impact of their investments and guide future funding decisions.

-These stakeholders collaborate to ensure the database is comprehensive, accurate, and useful for improving nutrition outcomes¹²³.
+These stakeholders collaborate to ensure the database is comprehensive, accurate, and useful for improving nutrition outcomes.

 ### 1.3 Project Scope